 - Entrance fee: Free

 As its name suggests, this temple was built in the 11th century to worship a White Horse.
-This horse had lead Ly Thai To King to the area that we have now known as the Old Quarter in Hanoi.
+This horse had led Ly Thai To King to the area that we have now known as the Old Quarter in Hanoi.
 Bach Ma temple is known as the oldest temple in this noisy capital of Vietnam.
 It was reconstructed in the 18th century.

 The design of the Bach Ma temple is simple.
-All the doors are made of wooden, stable, and painted in colors.
+All the doors are made of wooden, stable, and painted in colours.
 Inside the temple, the red-lacquered funeral palanquin stands out in the middle, easy to be seen.

-Although this is such a small temple, Bach Ma stills attract many people to come.
+Although this is such a small temple, Bach Ma still attract many people to come.
 It was, in fact, one of the top 4 most sacred temples in Thang Long citadel.
 Nowadays, many people still come and pray in this small temple.
 The open time is from Tuesday to Sunday, from 7 AM to 5 PM.